aonez/NightShiftPatcher/README.md

   /System/Library/PrivateFrameworks/CoreBrightness.framework.bak
   ```

-- If you used an old (before September 2018) `NightShiftPatcher` script, first remove this file from the backup:
+- If you used an old `NightShiftPatcher` script (before September 2018), first remove this file from the backup:

   ```sh
   rm '/System/Library/PrivateFrameworks/CoreBrightness.framework.bak/Versions/Current/CoreBrightness.temp'
   ```

-- To restore the backup with the terminal, use this terminal line:
+- To restore the backup with the terminal, you can use this terminal line:

   ```sh
   f='/System/Library/PrivateFrameworks/CoreBrightness.framework'; mv "${f}" "${f}.hack"; mv "${f}.bak" "${f}";